Bonjer, Frederik Hendrik

 On 3 September 1907 it was announced that he had completed his 200th.
 Trans Atlantic round voyage for the company.
 This accomplishment was celebrated on board the ss Nieuw Amsterdam in the presence of fellow captains and senior officers of the other HAL ships present in the port of Rotterdam and senior shore side personnel.
 He was honored by the company management with a special made medal to commemorate this achievement and was given a painting, showing the Nieuw Amsterdam entering the Nieuwe Waterweg.
 (Painted by Dh.
 Van Dommelshuyzen, whereabouts of both medal and painting currently unknown)

-Shortly after, in July 1909 he has to resign due to illness after having completed 210 roundtrips for the company.
+In July 1909 he has to resign due to illness after having completed 210 roundtrips for the company.
 8 months later, on 26 Febr.
 1910 Captain Bonjer passed away.
 He was 55 years old and had sailed 35 years for the company.
 He left behind a wife and two sons.
 (Mrs. Johanna Nicolasina.
 Hubertina Bonjer-Fraikin and Mstr.
 E.F Bonjer & Mstr.
 J.H Bonjer)

 He was buried on 3 March 1910 at 3 pm. at the General Cemetery “Crooswijk” in Rotterdam.
 Present were the full management of the company, many company officers and a large number of other interested people.
 15 flower arrangements covered the coffin.
 Mr. Wierdsma, President Director, commemorated the many achievements of the captain and noted the many messages received from overseas.